DAMooreSE/codeClapper/copy-of-master/README.txt

 //This page can be accessed by devices on the same network by opening 'your_ip_address:3006' in a browser

 //Now register your user
-5.Open a terminal at '/copy-of-master/recorder'
-6.Run 'node run enroll -- --email YOUREMAIL --password YOURPASSWORD' 7.Run "cd .."
+5.Leave the other terminal open and running and open a new terminal at '/copy-of-master/recorder' 6.Run 'node run enroll -- --email YOUREMAIL --password YOURPASSWORD' 7.Run "cd .."
 8.Run 'npm run build-recorder' which should start the recording service